 Double Glazing That is Less Energy-efficient

-Ironically, condensation is less likely to happen with double glazed units that wasn’t built with energy efficiency in mind.
+Ironically, condensation is less likely to happen with double-glazed units that weren’t built with energy efficiency in mind.

 The heat of the room will warm the inside glass pane, making it less of a chilly surface for the water vapour to condense on.
 External condensation is also less probable since the less efficient insulation qualities mean that the exterior pane of glass is also going to be somewhat heated by the warmth exiting.